Prevention of Global Warming

 - 2Gas-fired thermal power plant with combined cycle gas turbines (CCGT)

-The GHG emission factor* for ENEOS’s electric power business in fiscal 2023 was 0.000506 t-CO2/kWh (after adjustment; provisional figure).
+The greenhouse gas emission factor* for ENEOS Power in fiscal 2024 was 0.000508 t-CO2/kWh (after adjustment; provisional figure).

 - *Greenhouse gas emission factor (after adjustment) for regular service offerings (excluding renewable energy/renewable energy [FIT] services and CO2-free electricity services).